atharvaj0gtap/Network-Science-Team-4/README.md

-# Network-Science-Team-4
+# Research Summary
-Project Title: Network Analysis of Canadian Wildfires: Investigating Causes
+Project Title: Network Analysis of Canadian Wildfires: Investigating Causes and Correlating Geographical Factors

 Objective: To investigate the clustering patterns of wildfires in Canada using K-Means Clustering, incorporating geographical features such as longitude, latitude, and distance from water resources, and analyzing relationships with wildfire causes and sizes.
 The study also explores how additional variables (e.g., weather conditions, teamperature, wind direction) influence clustering patterns.

 Analysis Overview
 K-Means Clustering:
 K-Means was applied to standardized geographical features (longitude, latitude, distance to water).
 Five clusters were identified, representing distinct wildfire groupings.